 Ideally, your wisdom teeth should be removed before the roots are fully formed.
 As soon as the roots are fully formed, it makes the removal process more complex.
 If you get the surgery done early enough, the process will be easier and your recovery time will be shorter.
 It is advisable to use the summer break to get your wisdom teeth removed since there is every possibility that you will be able to get someone that will take care of you after the surgery.
 The summer is also a period of less stress and this will give you the opportunity to carry out a comprehensive research to get the wisdom teeth removal.

-#5 – How Long Is The Recovery Time?
+#5 – How Long is Recovery From Wisdom Teeth Removal?

-The recovery time for wisdom teeth removal is usually about a week and it can be shorter if there are no complications.
+Wisdom teeth removal recovery time is usually about a week and it can be shorter if there are no complications.
 The type of anesthesia used will also determine your recovery period and local anesthesia or nitrous ensures a quick recovery.
 Your nutrition also plays a major role in boosting recovery and if you don’t follow the laid down protocol after surgery, you may delay the recovery process.
 Some protocols need to be observed include not brushing your teeth too soon, keeping your head elevated and so on.

 #6 – What To Expect For First Twelve Months After Surgery